Aggelos Kiayias: Career and research

 Kiayias is the chair in cyber security and privacy, and director of the Blockchain Technology Laboratory at the University of Edinburgh, as well as a member of its Laboratory for Foundations of Computer Science.
-He is also the chief scientist at the blockchain technology company IOHK (IOG).
+He is also the chief scientist at the blockchain technology company Input Output Global.
 Previously he worked at the University of Connecticut and at the National and Kapodistrian University of Athens.
 In 2017, Kiayias started a blockchain course, making Edinburgh “one of the first big European universities to launch a blockchain course”, according to the Financial Times.
 The Blockchain Technology Laboratory is based in the Bayes Centre at the university.
 It investigates decentralized systems in collaboration with industry and government bodies.
 By 2021, the laboratory listed nine staff and 21 researchers and PhD students.
 In that year Kiayias was elected Fellow of the Royal Society of Edinburgh (FRSE).

 Kiayias has worked in a number of cryptographic areas: